 The benefits of in-app payments far outweigh all cons, so more and more coworking spaces are deciding to integrate payments.

-If you are one of the open-minded entrepreneurs who got used to utilize only the most innovative technologies, the above info will significantly improve users' experience at your workspace and free some time for community manager which they can use for improving the quality of rendered services and encouraging collaboration.
+If you are one of the open-minded entrepreneurs who got used to utilizing only the most innovative technologies, the above info will significantly improve users' experience at your flexible workspace and free some time for community managers which they can use for improving the quality of rendered services and encouraging collaboration.

 Feel free to check out more info on membership plans and hands-off invoicing at a coworking space, share this article with your friends on socials, and subscribe to our newsletter to get more useful coworking space-related content regularly.